Charleston Family Lawyer

 A family law attorney can assist with some of the most monumental events in someone’s life.
 Whether you are considering a divorce, negotiating a child custody agreement, or looking to adopt, a seasoned legal professional can guide your proceedings from start to finish.

-While family matters can be a lot to manage, working with a Mount Pleasant family lawyer from our firm could help.
+While family matters can be a lot to manage, working with a Charleston family lawyer from our firm could help.
 Contact Geel & Gentry, LLC today to discuss your unique situation with a compassionate attorney.

 Issues Related to Divorce